-The school will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
+The school will continue to be responsible for the safeguarding of that learner and will

+Trust in Success make necessary checks on the provider to meet the needs of the learner.
 Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.

-2.6 Children Missing from Education (To be read in conjunction with the
+2.6 Absent from School (To be read in conjunction with the Attendance Policy)

-Attendance Policy)

-A learner missing from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
+A learner absent from school is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
 Staff should follow procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
 These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.